keystonejs/keystone/packages/oembed-adapters/README.md

 <!--[meta]
-section: packages
+section: api
+subSection: field-adapters
-title: OEmbed Adapters
+title: OEmbed adapters
 [meta]-->

-# OEmbed Adapters
+# OEmbed adapters

-The `OEmbed` field type (from `@keystone-alpha/fields`) can fetch oEmbed data from a number of providers such as [Iframely](https://iframely.com).
+The `OEmbed` field type (from `@keystonejs/fields`) can fetch oEmbed data from a number of providers such as [Iframely](https://iframely.com).

 This package contains adapters for different providers.